MileHacker Logo

 • Independent Travel: Navigation, parking; you pay rental car and fuel costs.

-• Organized Tour: Convenient; getting around and guide often included.
+• Organized Tour: Convenient; transportation and guide often included.

 • Organized Tour: Less flexible itinerary; tied to group schedule.